KQM-git/TCL/docs/general-mechanics/bugs.md

 # Bugs

 :::info
-This page is for bugs, meaning they could get fixed by Mihoyo at any time.
+This page is for bugs, meaning they could get fixed by miHoYo at any time.
 If you find that a bug has been patched out, but is still on this page, go to [\#website-feedback](https://discord.gg/keqing) on the KQM Discord.
 :::

 ## Abyss